abdinassirmuse/FreshyCart---.NET-Core-Fullstack/README.md

 ## Purpose:
 I have been learning about .NET Core these past couple of months.
-I thought it would be a great way for me to showcase that I know how to use this technology and solidify my knowledge by taking on this challenge.
+I thought it would be a great way for me to showcase that I know how to use this technology and solidify my knowledge with this technology by taking on this challenge.

 ### You can follow along on the updates at:
 https://www.linkedin.com/feed/hashtag/?keywords=%23mynetcoreproject

+### License:
+You may use the projects in the repository for personal, academic, or educational use but not commercial use.